International Admissions Criteria

 - Please note that some graduate programs may have earlier filing deadlines than the university deadlines, or they may accept applications only for fall (not spring) admission.

-As an international applicant to a CSUN master's or doctoral program, you will also need to meet any additional requirements for admission to the graduate program you wish to pursue.
-Please review these requirements by visiting the individual program website and contacting its graduate coordinator.
+As an applicant to a CSUN master's or doctoral program, you will also need to meet any additional requirements for admission to the specific graduate program you wish to pursue.
+Please review these requirements, visit the program website, and contact its graduate coordinator by locating your program in the University Catalog (programs).

 International applicants to CSUN are required to submit the following:

-- Complete the “International Online Application” at CSUMentor.
+- Complete the “International Online Application” at Cal State Apply.
 Please read the instructions carefully and complete all appropriate sections.

 - A $55.00 (US currency) non-refundable processing fee payable to CSUN must accompany your application.